 ADAS systems have advanced from the beginning but reliable performance in inclement weather remains a challenge.
 Automotive glass is getting bigger, thinner and more complex.
 Styling for aerodynamics results in a more pronounced installation angle of windshields thus making them larger.
-The technology integrated into the windshield glass, such ADAS cameras and LiDARs, continues to increase, increasing the size of screen-printed areas.
+The technology integrated into the windshield glass, such ADAS cameras, LiDARs and windhshield defrosters, continues to increase, increasing the size of screen-printed areas.
 The bigger field of view will increase the importance of fast and even windshield defrosting / defogging to enable ADAS in all weather.
 Key factors that affect the efficiency of windshield defrosting are the geometry, input voltage and the heating technology used.

 Windshield can show acceptable optics at 45° angle, whereas at 20° or below they can be completely distorted especially if conventional heating technology, such as heating wires, are used to deice the camera field of view.
 This occurs since the light ray is required to travel longer distance in the glass as the installation angle decreases.
 Furthermore, heating wires cause more distortions in flatter windshields, because of tighter wire grid.